 To help with temperature regulation, the Giro Edit Helmet comes an X Static liner that uses silver fibers for heat conduction and helps prevent bacteria buildup and growth.
 As many of you know, it’s rare for a day to go by and not get a sweaty head.
 After dozens of outings with the Giro Edit Helmet, there is no evidence of the helmet or its liner getting stinky.

-Giro Inmold Construction
+Giro In-mold Construction

-The Giro Edit Helmet uses In-mold Construction which is best explained in this short video.
+The Giro Edit Helmet uses In-mold Construction.

 Giro Edit Helmet Fit

 A snow helmet can have all the cool features and it can match the style you’re looking for, but if it doesn’t fit correctly, it’s all for nothing.
 When finding a helmet for skiing and snowboarding, it is important to get a snug fit.
-To ensure a snug fit, The Giro Edit Helmet has a adjustment on the back of the helmet to keep it from moving around on your head.
+To ensure a snug fit, the Edit Helmet has a adjustment on the back of the helmet to keep it from moving around on your head.
 To make sure you have a good fit, place the helmet on your head, make the adjustment in the back of the helmet and push the helmet up on your forehead.
 If the skin between your eyes moves, that means you have a good fit.
 If it doesn’t move, it means the helmet is too loose and not fitting correctly.